 5. Deficiency in Magnesium.

 See Magnesium and type 2 diabetes.
 For the top 999 foods highest in Magnesium per 200kcal serving, see HERE.
-I take ~4g of Epsom Salts/day (~400mg Mg/day), dissolved in the 2 litres of fluids that I drink each day, to avoid laxative effects) since 2003 as it reversed osteoporosis in my lumbar spine.
+I've been taking ~4g of Epsom Salts/day (~400mg Mg/day, dissolved in 2 litres of fluids that I drink each day, to avoid laxative effects) since 2003 as it reversed osteoporosis in my lumbar spine.

 6. Deficiency in Vitamin K2.

 See Vitamin K₂ prevents hyperglycemia and cancellous osteopenia in rats with streptozotocin-induced type 1 diabetes.
 Good sources of Vitamin K2 can be found HERE.
-I take a
+I've been taking a

 Note: Warfarin/Coumadin works by depleting Vitamin K, so lots of Vitamin K2 makes Warfarin/Coumadin ineffective.